kallisto-finance/kallisto-docs/docs/src/guide/scheduler.md

 ### Check for Pool Update

-- Kallisto strategy checks the time between now and when the current Curve pool was entered (`lock_period`) AND checks the current vault total cap.
+- Kallisto strategy checks the time between now and when the current Curve pool was entered AND checks the current vault total cap.
 - Total cap calculation is the balance from Curve LP from vault `main_lp_token` multiplied by [Curve LP price information](https://thegraph.com/explorer/subgraph?id=4yx4rR6Kf8WH4RJPGhLSHojUxJzRWgEZb51iTran1sEG&view=Overview):
 $$ main_lp_token \times LP price$$

-Rebalance lock-up (`lock_up`) is the time the vault waits from one pool update to the next one.
+Rebalance lock-up (`lock_period`) is the time the vault waits from one pool update to the next one.
 It is determined by the vault volume.
 When the vault volume is small, the rebalance lock-up time is large to reduce the cost of frequent trading.
 Once the volume is large enough, the lock-up time becomes shorter to take advantage of the most up-to-date market info.
 Currently, this parameter is in three different tiers:
-* **total cap below $100k and `lock_period` ≥ 3 months** OR
+* **total cap below $100k: `lock_period` = 1 month** OR
-* **total cap ≥ $100k and < $1MN  and `lock_period` ≥ 1 month** OR
+* **total cap ≥ $100k and < $1MN: `lock_period` = 1 week** OR
-* **total cap ≥ $1MN and `lock_period`  ≥ 1 week**
+* **total cap ≥ $1MN: `lock_period`  = 1 day**

   The script will pass `swap_route` and `new_pool` (the pool address output from the script) as parameters to `update_pool`.